KellyBludd/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 The next step is to only extract the mean and standard deviation for each measurement and create a new data frame with just these variables.

 Then we use the activity_labels.txt file to replace the activity identifiers with the descriptive names.
+The resulting data frame is called data_mean_std

-Finally, we create a tidy data set with the mean for each activity/subject combination on every measurement variable.
+Finally, we create a tidy data set with the mean for each activity/subject combination on every measurement variable (called tidy_data_means).
 And then write it to a file.